jperdior/sequra-code-challenge/Readme.md

 ## Improvements

 - I think fees should be managed in Database, so they can be easily modified without having to deploy a new version of the application.
 In this challenge I handled it with constants.
+- As indicated in the previous section, there's some problem with race conditions that I would like to solve.
 - I tested mostly the happy paths, I would have liked to test more edge cases.

 ## Running the project